mxaquatown/251108_ParametricTower/README.md

 - Floor spacing slider, slab thickness control, and floorplate side-count slider (3-10) to dial in proportions without compressing the stack.
 - Slider-driven parameters powered by Leva + Zustand with fast reset behavior.
 - Gradient color ramping between customizable endpoints using chroma-js helpers, baked per-vertex so each slab shows the transition clearly alongside refreshed lighting.
-- Optional auto-rotate orbit controls plus grouped Leva folders for Structure, Gradients, Display, and Export.
+- Optional auto-rotate orbit controls plus grouped Leva folders for Structure, Gradients, Display, and Export (with a custom Bezier graph for the scale gradient).
 - Export folder in the Leva panel downloads the current mesh (with per-vertex colors) as an OBJ straight to your browser's downloads folder.

 ## Getting Started